codcodea/hkr-2/readme.md

-## Quiz app working with local storate
+## Quiz app working with local storage
-Maybe I'll add some more features later on
+Vanilla JS project just for fun.
+Maybe I will add some more features in the future.